The Costs of Dust Contamination and How Industrial Partition Curtains Prevent It

 Beyond production impacts, dust poses significant compliance and workforce risks.

-Cross-Contamination in Food and Clean-Zone Applications
+Cross-Contamination in Food Processing and Clean-Zone Applications

 Flour dust, allergens and fine residues migrate easily through open spaces, jeopardising product safety and causing cross-contamination between production lines.
 This is particularly problematic in facilities handling multiple allergens or operating under BRCGS and HACCP standards.